-Editor’s note: This is the first in our new CUDA Accelerated blog series, which each month showcases the latest libraries, NIM microservices and tools that help developers and enterprises use GPUs to accelerate their applications.
+Editor’s note: This is the first in our new CUDA Accelerated blog series, which each month showcases the latest libraries, NVIDIA NIM microservices and tools that help developers and enterprises use GPUs to accelerate their applications.

 News summary: New libraries in accelerated computing deliver order-of-magnitude speedups and reduce energy consumption and costs in data processing, generative AI, recommender systems, AI data curation, data processing, 6G research, AI-physics and more.
 They include: